 View highlights from Country Survey data.

-The Global Survey of School Meal Programs Questionnaire is available in PDF format (with email submission) in several languages.
+The 2019 Global Survey of School Meal Programs Questionnaire was made available in PDF format (with email submission) in several languages.

 The PDF format survey is available in Arabic, Chinese, English, French, Portuguese, Russian, and Spanish.